emergent-interfaces/connie/README.md

 test environment.
 If you don't do this you will see connection refused errors.
 There is a helper in the repository root for setting up a screen instance on a linux system.
 Run `./rails-dev-screen.sh` to start up screen with webrick, Solr for dev, and Solr for test.

-Big deal: don't run `bundle update`.
-Performing `bundle install` with the current `gemfile.lock` should be fine but some irritating gem is breaking the ability to run tests in its latest version.